emilyannemoses/blog/_posts/2019-08-02-axios-fetch.md

 // Output must be json.stringified to be readable on UI
 ```

-Notice that each of these examples targets an element on the DOM - a button with a specific ID name which will be triggerd on-click.
+Notice that each of these examples targets an element on the DOM - a button with a specific ID name which will be triggered on-click.
 These examples can *only* be used DOM-side.

 The following are some examples of how to do API requests server-side with NodeJS: